PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/296-q3-2020-progress-report.md

-Depending on if the game is expecting the value written to be used or written after the register is used, the VU needs to run either ahead or behind and it varies per game, so in this case it\'s essential that we rely on a new gamefix that we implemented calledVU0KickstartHack.
+Depending on if the game is expecting the value written to be used or written after the register is used, the VU needs to run either ahead or behind and it varies per game, so in this case it's essential that we rely on a new gamefix that we implemented calledVU0KickstartHack.

 Fixed games list: